• Skip to primary navigation

 Our spiced pork bonbons are a perfect drinks party canapé, especially when served on top of a simple vegetable puree.

-Lightly spiced pulled pork marries really well with the sweet creaminess of a parsnip, carrot or butternut squash puree.
+This lightly spiced pulled pork marries really well with the sweet creaminess of a parsnip, carrot or a butternut squash puree.
 However, beetroot or broccoli would also work here too.

-By adding a simple spoon of puree you not only get something that tastes great and works with the bonbon.
-The puree also allows you to serve them without them running off the plate!
+By adding a simple spoon of vegetable puree you not only get something that tastes great and works with the bonbon.
+The puree also allows you to serve them without them rolling off the plate!

 Can I substitute with other meat?

 We served these pork bonbons alongside a pork main course at our Lost in Food Supperclub.
-They added a nice spicy crunch to the plate.
+They added a nice spicy element of crunch to the plate.

 However, we have also served them as a canapé when guests arrive, something spicy and a little salty to wet the appetite.

-But don’t be limited by only using pork, we have cooked both beef and chicken bonbons in this way.
-Beef we like to pair with anise, cinnamon and chilli with a touch of fresh thyme leaves.
+• Beef bonbons: pair with anise, cinnamon and chilli with a touch of fresh thyme leaves.

 Lost in Food Supperclub main course asian inspired beef